iclalakman/iclalakman/README.md

 Computer Engineering Student
 ------------------

 I am a passionate Computer Engineering student who is always eager for new tech adventures.
-Currently, I have enrolled at Middle East Technical University and I'm diving into everything from Computer Science and AI.
+Currently, I have enrolled at Middle East Technical University and I'm diving into everything from Computer Science and Security.
 Beyond academics, I thrive on hands-on experiences like hackathons and research projects.
 I'm excited to connect and explore the dynamic world of technology together.

 * 🌍  I'm based in İstanbul
 * ✉️  You can contact me at [iclal.akman@metu.edu.tr](mailto:iclal.akman@metu.edu.tr)